stadium

 The Beginning of the Torch Relay in the Ancient Stadium of Olympia

-Immediately after the Olympic Flame is born before the altar of the Temple of Hera, the ritual moves from sacred ignition to global celebration.
-The newly lit flame is carried into the ancient stadium of Olympia, where the official start of the torch relay takes place.
+Immediately after the Olympic Flame is born before the altar of the Temple of Hera, the newly lit flame is carried into the ancient stadium of Olympia, where the official start of the torch relay takes place.

-In front of dignitaries, spectators, and cameras broadcasting live across the world, the Head Priestess—embodying centuries of symbolism and tradition—hands over the flame to the first torchbearer.
+In front of dignitaries, spectators, and cameras broadcasting live across the world, the Head Priestess—embodying the timeless symbolism and ideals of Olympia—hands over the flame to the first torchbearer.
 This honor is traditionally given to a distinguished Greek Olympic medalist or a prominent athlete, linking the ancient birthplace of the Games with the modern spirit of athletic excellence.

-From this moment, the flame begins its journey across nations and continents, carried by thousands of torchbearers who serve as ambassadors of peace, unity, and sportsmanship.
+From this moment, the flame begins its journey first in various cities in Greece for a week and then for 2-3 months in the country hosting the Olympic Games, winter or summer.
+The Olympic Flame is carried by thousands of torchbearers who serve as ambassadors of peace, unity, and sportsmanship.

 The torch relay reaches its climactic conclusion during the Opening Ceremony at the Olympic Stadium of the host city.
 There, before a global audience, the final torchbearer lights the Olympic Cauldron.